 Series D in 2020

-Lumeon Ltd. is a digital health company specializing in care pathway management solutions for the healthcare sector.
-Founded in 2005 and headquartered in London, the company offers a cloud-based platform known as the Care Pathway Manager, which provides a comprehensive, real-time view of the patient journey from referral to outcome.
-Lumeon's services encompass business analysis, project management, data migration, training, and ongoing support.
-By focusing on the entire care pathway, Lumeon aids healthcare providers in optimizing clinical and administrative workflows, automating tasks, and achieving measurable healthcare outcomes.
-The company serves a diverse range of clients, including some of Europe's leading healthcare organizations.
-Lumeon was previously known as Qinec Ltd. before rebranding in July 2016.
+Lumeon Ltd. is a digital health company based in London, United Kingdom, specializing in care pathway management solutions for the healthcare sector.
+Founded in 2005 and formerly known as Qinec Ltd., Lumeon offers a cloud-based platform called Care Pathway Manager, which provides a comprehensive, real-time overview of the patient journey from referral to outcome.
+The company's services encompass business analysis, project management, configuration, data migration, training, and ongoing support.
+By focusing on the entire care pathway, Lumeon enables healthcare providers to unify clinical and administrative workflows, automate tasks, and achieve measurable healthcare outcomes.
+Its client base includes some of Europe's leading healthcare providers, such as BUPA, Nuffield Health, and HCA, reflecting the company's role in driving healthcare transformation.

 Polares Medical